Nobles has contributed the Ukraine chapter to the "The International Comparative Legal Guide to: Mergers and Acquisitions 2019".

 The board members (directors) of both JSCs and LLCs must act in the best interests of the company.

-In JSCs, board members (directors) have a duty to disclose any conflict of interest (personally or through the members of their respective families) that they may have in a business combination (if any) within three business days after such conflict arises.
+In both JSCs and LLCs, board members (directors) have a duty to disclose any conflict of interest (personally or through the members of their respective families) that they may have in a business combination (if any) within three (two for LLCs) business days after such conflict arises.

 Under the general prohibition, during takeovers of JSCs, board members (directors) are not allowed to take any measures to preclude takeover bids.